 - Evaluate and provide care to your healthy newborn infant

-- Stabilize and provide care for your infant born early (35 to 37 weeks gestation)
+- Stabilize and provide care for your infant born early.

-Expect us to stabilize your newborn who is less than 35 weeks gestation or ill at birth until transfer to a neonatal intensive care unit (NICU) for specialty care.
+Expect us to stabilize your newborn who is born early, as needed, or ill at birth until transfer to a neonatal intensive care unit (NICU) for specialty care.
 Rest assured we work closely with referring hospitals near Lenoir for a safe transfer.

 Newborn Care & Screenings